webzina/d8ms/README.md

 Creating a new Subite (e.g. `foo`)
 ===============

-Basically, do the same that you previously did for default.

 1. Configure settings files
   * Run `cp -r web/sites/default web/sites/foo && rm -rf web/sites/foo/files/*`
   * Add entry for `foo` in `drush/aliases.drushrc.local.php`